mvemjsun/mock_server/README.md

 ### Installation

-The main requirements of using the framework is the availability of `ruby` and sqllite on the users machine.
+The main requirements of using the framework is the availability of `ruby` on the users machine.
 The mock server can be setup to be used by a team or set up in a similar way for an individual user.
 The server has been tested on ruby version
 2.2.3 & sqlite3 gem 1.3.11.
 The same framework can be used if a different database is used such as mySQL, update gemfile with the relevant db-adapter gem and update the database.yml config file with connect connect parameters.

-1. Install RVM & Ruby if needed
+1. Install RVM & Ruby if needed.
+RVM is a good way to control ruby installations on your machine.
+[RVM] (https://rvm.io)
 2. Install Sqlite  from [sqlite] (https://www.sqlite.org/download.html).
 Will help to manually browse the database if needed.
 3. Download sqlite browser from [browser] (http://sqlitebrowser.org)
 3. Clone git repository using `git clone https://github.com/mvemjsun/mock_server.git`